 There are national and international racing series for Access dinghies.

-We have 14 Access dinghies, 12 have double seats allowing a sailor to sail with a buddy while 2 are single seat boats.
+We have 14 Access dinghies, 13 have double seats allowing a sailor to sail with a buddy while one is a single seat boat.

 The boats can accommodate different types of seats to meet individual needs.
 One double boat has been modified and has a servo-mechanism allowing it to be steered electronically using the chin.